Using donor eggs

 - Have a healthy BMI (between 19 and 30)

-- Undergo genetic screening for potentially heritable conditions and infectious screening tests
+- Undergo genetic screening for potentially heritable conditions and screening for sexually transmitted diseases

 The HFEA requires that all donors also complete a counselling session prior to approval.
 Once the donor is approved, they are either booked in for an egg freezing cycle or they are put on a waiting list to be matched with a recipient.